Pablo Sandoval: International career

 Like many Venezuelan MLB players, Sandoval plays in the Venezuelan Winter League during the offseason.
 He plays for the Navegantes del Magallanes.
 In 2013, Sandoval led his team to its first series title since the 2002 winter ball season.
 He was named the MVP of the Venezuelan postseason, three months after being named the 2012 World Series MVP.
 Sandoval said, "There's nothing like being champion here in Venezuela with the Navegantes.
 Although it can't be compared with winning the World Series, because they're different things.
 But it's very special to be champion here."

 Personal life

 Sandoval's parents run a mechanical engineering firm in Valencia, Venezuela.
 His older brother, Michael, played in the Minnesota Twins' organization from 1999 through 2004 and, after a year of independent ball in 2009, played for San Jose in 2010.
 Sandoval is a Christian and has spoken about the importance of "seizing the opportunities offered in life by God and the need to fight tirelessly, not to survive but to excel."
+Sandoval lives in Miami with his five children.